Stop Work Order / Penalty Assessments in Orlando, FL

 What Happens When Employers Fail to Carry Workers' Comp Coverage?

-If an investigator determines that coverage is required, but not in effect, the Division may issue a Stop-Work Order and may also assess a penalty equal to 1.5 times that which the employer should have paid in premiums over the preceding 3 year period.
+In Florida, if an investigator determines that a business does not have the required workers' compensation insurance coverage, the Division may issue a Stop-Work Order which requires the business to cease all operations until it complies with the law and pays a penalty equal to 1.5 times that which the employer should have paid in premiums over the preceding 3 year period.

 In addition, Stop-Work Orders can be issued if your employer conceals or misstates payroll, misrepresents an employee's duties, or attempts to avoid paying workers' compensation premiums.

 Any of these activities can also result in criminal charges or additional penalties.

 To get a Stop-Work Order lifted, an employer is required to obtain the required workers' compensation coverage and provide proof (usually through a certificate of insurance) and to make arrangements for payment of the penalty.
 The Division is empowered to initiate lien proceedings or any other collections actions necessary to collect an unpaid penalty.

 It's Illegal for an Employer to Engage in Any of the Following Activities: